 This is the most important thing you will ever protect in crypto.

+The mnemonic can regenerate all your private keys and addresses, restore access if you lose your device, and give anyone who obtains it complete control of everything you own.
 Write it down.
 Store it securely.
 Never type it into a website.
 Never store it digitally.

-The relationship flows one direction:
+The relationship flows one direction: mnemonic phrase generates private keys, private keys generate public keys.

 Self-custody eliminates intermediaries.
 No bank decides whether to process your transaction.
 No exchange can freeze your account.
 No institution can fail and take your funds with it.